LeetLLM

 AdaptabilityBrittle (Fails if hidden variables change)Robust (Simulates actual outcomes)

-When compute is expensive and limited, the heuristic wins because it is fast.
+When compute is expensive and limited, the heuristic wins because it's fast.
 As compute becomes cheap and abundant, the search approach inevitably surpasses it.
+The flowchart below visualizes this tradeoff, contrasting human engineering with general methods.
+It shows how rule-based systems hit a performance ceiling bounded by human comprehension, whereas general methods keep improving as available compute rises.

 Diagram Diagram